aota/deepfreezefest.ca/volunteer.md

 ## This year's theme

-The theme this year is **The RETURN of the Vikings!** We’ll be bringing dance, theatre, music, film, galleries, deepfreezer races, ethnic food, ice and snow sculptures, fireworks and winter sport to Alberta Ave!
+The theme this year is **Fairyland: Fairies and Elves and Ogres...Oh My!!** We’ll be bringing dance, theatre, music, film, galleries, deepfreezer races, ethnic food, ice and snow sculptures, fireworks and winter sport to Alberta Ave!

-We are in need of volunteer vikings to help round up the crowds – outdoor, indoor, before, during, after.
+We are in need of volunteer elves to help round up the crowds – outdoor, indoor, before, during, after.
 Take your pick!
-Also need scouts (security), norsemen (information ambassadors), and kings (team leaders) ushers and Dragons (fire watchers).
+Also need ogres (security), sprites (information ambassadors), and fairies (team leaders) ushers and gnomes (fire watchers).

 For more information please email <deepfreezevolunteers@gmail.com>